opentargets/genetics-sumstat-harmoniser/readme.md

 #### Todo

-- ( ) Add test case for NA input
-- ( ) Swap OR upper and lower when harmonised
 - ( ) Find way to speed up reference VCF query (currently using tabix which takes up 85% of run time).
 Possibilities:
   - ( ) [Giggle](https://github.com/ryanlayer/giggle) is reported to be faster than tabix, but I don't know if this is only for multiple querys.
   - ( ) Load required lines from reference VCF into memory